Appdynamics/voltdb-monitoring-extension/README.md

 1. Create Role in VoltDB

    To create a role user has to execute the below query
-   CREATE ROLE admin WITH sysproc,adhoc,DEFAULTPROC;
+   CREATE ROLE admin WITH sysproc,adhoc,defaultproc;
-   The above query createa role with admin with sysproc, adhoc and DEFAULTPROC permissions.
+   The above query createa role with admin with sysproc, adhoc and defaultproc permissions.
 2. In the deployment.xml add the following lines

   ~~~~